-V.2.
 APPLICATION PROCEDURE

-- 1. There is no deadline for the submission of applications.
-Discussions will commence directly thereafter with all companies that submitted offers provided that the Area is still available. - 2.
+- 1. The deadline for the submission of applications will be as it is required by the legal framework in force in the Republic of Albania. - 2.
 Address for Delivery

-National Agency of Natural Resources, Blloku Vasil Shanto, ish Instituti Minierave, Tirana, Albania
+National Agency of Natural Resources, Bul.
+Bajram Curri, No. 18, Blloku Vasil Shanto, Tirana, Albania.

-- 3. Method of Delivery: - 3.A By sealed envelope delivered by registered mail, or by hand.

-3.B The envelope must be clearly marked:

-Petroleum Exploration Project
+- 3. Method of Delivery: - 3.A By sealed envelope delivered by registered mail, or by hand. - 3.B The envelope must be clearly marked: Petroleum Exploration Project